 Atif Ally Dagman, Anjali Jain, Priyanka Bhaskar Patil, Sooji Son, Mayo Sueta, and Rini Tarafder

-Wrote a new play, Seasons of Love, shortlisted as one of eight semi-finalist works for Definition Theatre's Amplify: Series Two.
+Wrote a new play, Seasons of Love, shortlisted as one of eight finalists for Definition Theatre's Amplify Series Two.

 Hansel and Gretel, Little Red and the Wolf, Cinderella and stepsister Anastasia are just humans living like the rest of us in our world.
 Here, there are no woods, no magic, no fairy godmother.
 But family trauma, mental illness, a big bad wolf?
 You don’t need a storybook for those.
 Will they find their happy endings in this life?

 Serving as Dramaturg for Sweet Charity (Florida State University mainstage).

 Presenting my paper, "Nowhere Nation: Cruising Citizenship and Learning Brown Queerness, a Glee-ful Match Made in Heaven" as part of the panel on South Asian Queer Cultures at the 50th Annual Conference on South Asia at the University of Wisconsin-Madison.